 UCEO Delegation to Officers and EmployeesU.
 The CEO may delegate their authority to other ERCOT officers or employees in the CEO’s discretion, except as limited by the Board.
 The CEO shall issue appropriate management procedures setting forth the direction of staff management and other employee actions to fulfill the goals, objectives, policies and other directions of the Board.

 UBudgetU.
-The CEO or the CEO’s designee will present to the Board by October of each year when the Budget is to be approved, or at such other time as directed by the Board, a Budget to carry out the Board’s directives for the following year or longer as directed by the Board.
-The Budget will include projections of ERCOT’s overall financial performance and financing plans, and describe the services, projects, programs, and the associated revenues and expenditures for the next fiscal year.
+The CEO or the CEO’s designee will present to the Board no later than 45 days prior to the PUCT’s filing deadline of each year when the Budget is to be approved, or at such other time as directed by the Board, a Budget to carry out the Board’s directives for the following year or longer as directed by the Board.
+The Budget will include projections of ERCOT’s overall financial performance and financing plans, and describe the services, projects, programs, and the associated revenues and expenditures.
 Adoption of the Budget by the Board and as approved by the PUCT authorizes the CEO to complete work plans and make associated expenditures as provided for in accordance with the Budget.

 UInformation for the BoardU.
 The CEO is responsible for bringing policy matters to the attention of the Board when its current policies give inadequate direction for ERCOT operations or leave ERCOT at a disadvantage because of changing conditions.
+The CEO shall provide an update about any new directive issued by the PUCT to ERCOT at the first Board meeting following the directive’s issuance.
 The CEO will provide thorough, well-organized information to the Board in a timely manner.
 Communications to the Board will be made forthrightly and with candor in the evaluation of the conduct of business and operations of ERCOT.
 In the discretion of the CEO, significant contracts, agreements, or other major decisions may be brought to the Board for specific approval.
 In coordination with the General Counsel, the CEO shall represent ERCOT in communicating the position and interests of ERCOT to legislative bodies.

 UInternal ControlsU.
 Consistent with the Board’s guidance and the ERCOT Internal Control Management Program, the CEO will approve and enforce appropriate policies, standards and procedures for ERCOT, to ensure adequate internal controls for ERCOT business and operations.